jitpack/jitpack.io/FAQ.md

 If the project was already built then JitPack will continue serving the existing artifacts.
 It will not rebuild the project at the new tag.
 In case you need to redo a release the best option is to create a new version on GitHub.

+**How can I get the latest snapshot of a repository?**

+In your build file set the version of your dependency to `anyBranch-SNAPSHOT`.
+This is usefull during development but we don't recommend to be used in production.

+You can also customize how often you want Gradle to check for new snapshots - see [the documentation](https://docs.gradle.org/1.8-rc-1/userguide/dependency_management.html#sec:controlling_caching).

 **Can I use JitPack with private repositories?**

 Yes.
 See [private repositories](https://jitpack.io/private)

-**How can I get the latest snapshot of a repository?**

-In your build file set the version of your dependency to `-SNAPSHOT`.
-This is usefull during development but we don't recommend to be used in production.

-You can also customize how often you want Gradle to check for new snapshots - see [the documentation](https://docs.gradle.org/1.8-rc-1/userguide/dependency_management.html#sec:controlling_caching).

 **Can I use my own domain name?**